Sanix-Darker/sanixdk.xyz/docs/USER_STORIES.md

 **F-10 / F-11 - Static pages**

 - As a V, `/about` should render the author profile and links.
-- As a V, `/projects` should show four lightweight project nodes for shhx.dev, Radar, ector, and s2c without screenshots, JavaScript, or runtime fetches.
+- As a V, `/projects` should show ten lightweight nodes: four deployed projects and six public repositories, without screenshots, JavaScript, or runtime fetches.

 **F-12 / F-13 / F-14 - Blog enhancements**